link89/selenium-federation/README.md

 ### Start Local Service
 Prepare configuration file `local.yaml` with the following content.

-> CAUTIONS: The relative path in the configuration file is relative to the `current working directory`, a.k.a. the path where you run the `selenium-federation` or `selenium-federation-pm2-start` commands.

 ```yaml
 port: 4444
 browserIdleTimeout: 60  # browser processes will be killed after session inactive after browserIdleTimeout